nycdatasci/online_bootcamp_project/Project4-Capstone/ThomasKassel/README.md

 ## Machine Learning on RECS 2009 for Energy Efficiency Opportunities

 #### About RECS
-The Residential Energy Consumption Survey, or (RECS)[https://www.eia.gov/consumption/residential/index.php], is a survey of energy-related data on a representative sample of U.S. homes, collected and published every 4-5 years by the (Energy Information Administration)[https://www.eia.gov].
+The Residential Energy Consumption Survey, or [RECS](https://www.eia.gov/consumption/residential/index.php), is a survey of energy-related data on a representative sample of U.S. homes, collected and published every 4-5 years by the [Energy Information Administration](https://www.eia.gov).
 Survey results are anonymized and made publicly available.

 #### Project Overview
 Conduct both supervised and unsupervised learning on the 2009 RECS data (most recent publication).
 Attempt to conduct the following: